filakhtov/gentoo-use-docs/media-libs/mesa.md

 The feature only works with the `r600` or `nouveau` Gallium3D driver and requires `gallium` flag to be enabled.
 Pass the `-Dgallium-xvmc=true` option to the configure script.
 Enable the XvMC (X-Video Motion Compensation) API support - an X.Org Server extension that allows video programs to offload portions of the video decoding process to the GPU video-hardware.
 It is old and outdated extension that is currently obsolete by VA-API and VDPAU and is disabled by default in Mesa.

 This flag should normally be disabled and VA-API or VDPAU should be used instead.
 However it can be used for old hardware that has no such capabilities.

+### zstd
+Pass the `-Dzstd=true` option to the meson build script.
+Use the `libzstd` library to compress the shader cache using the ZSTD compression algorithm instead of the ZLIB, which is both faster and provides better compression.

+This flag can be safely disabled.